 Avoid fizzy drinks like Cola or Lemonade as they contain sugar, salt or even worse sugar alternatives like Aspartame.

 If water isn’t your bag, then drinking tea or coffee is fine.
 Coffee has been shown to be very healthy.
 Studies have demonstrated that it can help burn fat, increase physical performance, lower your risk of type 2 diabetes and may lower your risk of Alzheimer’s and Parkinson’s disease.

-12. Take a lunch break away from your desk
+12. Take a break away from your desk

 13. Dealing with stress